-Psychotic women may become paranoid or suspicious of other people's intentions or behavior.
+Patients with psychosis may become paranoid or suspicious of other people's intentions or behavior.
 Women may imagine that people are ridiculing or talking about them.
 In extreme cases, individuals may refuse food or prevent their infants from feeding appropriately [2; 69].
-Psychotic mothers feel alienated from what is going on around them, and to the observer, they may appear obviously disturbed.
+Mothers with psychosis feel alienated from what is going on around them, and to the observer, they may appear obviously disturbed.